ALT-F4-LLC/vorpal/README.md

 On Linux, install dependencies with the distro's package manger (apt, yum, etc):

+> [!IMPORTANT]
+> If you are using NixOS, there is a `shell.nix` configuration included for the development environment.

 - `bubblewrap` (sandboxing)
 - `curl` (downloading)
 - `docker` (sandboxing)